 This is why most men avoid the vulnerability of a commitment more so than women.
 It’s due to the fact that vulnerability is typically seen as a weakness and not socially acceptable amongst other men.
 Habits are not easily broken, but some women think that because a man gets in a relationship, they should automatically become vulnerable.
 However, this isn’t true and requires a lot of practice over a period of time.

 Some men, on the other hand, want to commit but are concerned that women develop a sense of entitlement after they’ve “got him” and will start to slack off as a result.
 Think about it, you see men on tv and all over the internet complaining about how their lives have changed after they “got them”.

 They’ve stopped having sex, their relationships full of fighting and the love has somehow vanished.
 Typically after some women feel like they’ve gotten a man where they want him, they change.
-Women changing becomes ingrained in the back of a lot of men’s mind.
+Women changing becomes ingrained in the back of a lot of men’s minds.
 The fear is, you’ll change from being the woman that he fell in love with, to a woman he can’t stand being around.

 The hesitating that you are experiencing might be him observing you over time to make sure you won’t change up once he commits.
 So the best thing to do is be genuine and consistent over time.
 You can only fake a persona for so long before the true person comes out.
-I understand that pregnancy, stress and other things can bring on psychological changes, but these things should be communicated as they happen.
-The person you presented shouldn’t drastically change all of a sudden, but if it does, can you fault him for feeling mislead?
+I understand that pregnancy, stress, and other things can bring on psychological changes, but these things should be communicated as they happen.
+The person you presented shouldn’t drastically change all of a sudden, but if it does, can you fault him for feeling misled?